Horses in Sport and Entertainment

 The task required of the horses, the jump heights, and the position of obstacles must be such that the potential for distress or injury to the horses is minimal.
 These concerns extend to practices which are part of show jumping, dressage, and eventing.

-Endurance rides and jumps races can be stressful and dangerous for the horse.
+Endurance rides have the potential to be stressful and dangerous for the horse.
 SPCA advocates for practices that ensure the horse’s physical, health, and behavioural needs are met.
 If endurance rides do take place, veterinarians must be in attendance assessing the welfare of the horses at regular intervals.

 SPCA opposes jumps races, such as steeplechase and hurdling because of the negative impacts to the horse’s physical, health, and behavioural needs.

-SPCA advocates the prohibition of such races as it is not possible to adequately mitigate the risks involved.
+Jumps races are associated with higher risk of injuries and fatalities than flat races.
+SPCA advocates for the prohibition of such races as it is not possible to adequately mitigate the risks involved.

 SPCA opposes the use of immature horses (e.g. in two-year-old races) in sport and entertainment.